 All done!
 You can just drop off your box because you’ve already packed, labeled, paid, and received tracking information for your box.

 About the Author

-Cory is the lead copywriter at Seller Labs.
+Cory is the content manager at Seller Labs.
 He has five years of experience doing strategic communications and professional writing.
-When he’s not typing you can usually find him getting dropped off the back of amateur cycling pelotons on the roads of northeast Georgia.
+When he’s not typing you can usually find him getting dropped off the back of amateur cycling pelotons on the roads of Georgia.